For any Board related enquiries, please contact email@example.com

 David is Chief Executive Officer – Solicitor at EDO NSW.
 Previously Principal Lawyer and Executive Officer of EDONT, David has a litigation background, practising public interest environmental law with particular focus on legal issues related to mining, gas, water and cultural heritage.
 Prior to EDONT, David worked in Maddocks Planning and Environment Team and was a prosecutor with the Victorian Department of Sustainability and Environment.
 David has also played a leadership role in policy and law reform advocacy and taught various environment and planning law subjects at Charles Darwin University.
 In 2015, David, was awarded the Mahla Pearlman AO, Young Australian Environmental Lawyer of the Year Award by the Law Council of Australia.

 Anne Poelina (email: Anne.Poelina@acf.org.au)

-Anne is a Nyikina Traditional Custodian from the Mardoowarra, Lower Fitzroy River.
+Anne is a Nyikina Warrwa Traditional Custodian from the Mardoowarra, Lower Fitzroy River.
 A social and biophysical scientist, Anne has over 30 years’ experience in Indigenous health, education, language and community development, and a deep understanding of issues impacting on Indigenous Australians living in remote locations.
 Anne is a signatory to the 2010 Redstone Statement on Indigenous Environmental Philosophy and was inaugural Chair of the First Peoples’ Water Engagement Council.
-A Fellow of the Peter Cullen Trust (Water Leadership) and a Director of the Walalakoo Prescribed Body Corporate, Anne has represented Western Australia on Council since 2015.
+A Fellow of the Peter Cullen Trust (Water Leadership) a Director and Deputy Chair of the Walalakoo Prescribed Body Corporate and the Chair of the Martuwarra Fitzroy River Council, Anne has represented Western Australia on Council since 2015.